HideTake761/Terraform/README.md

 Purpose & Usage Context:

-This API server records and stores product names(product) and prices(price) as a part of a microservice architecture.
+This API server provides functionality for storing and retrieving data from the front end.
+Designed as a microservice, it can be scaled and deployed independently, minimizing any impact on the front end.
 By developing with Docker and pushing the image to Docker Hub, any team member can verify the application in the same environment.

 Environment: